Continuing Education – Distilled, Practical & Advanced Knowledge

 Twelve Years, Seven Houses, a Thousand Experiments

-In this 75-minute course filmed live at AIA Seattle's 2018 Housing Forum, Stephen Kieran, FAIA, LEED Fellow, shows his firm's artistry in six inspiring residential projects, including prefabricated high-performance solutions that are proving to be instrumental in changing the way the industry models, constructs and delivers housing.
+Stephen Kieran, FAIA, LEED Fellow, shows his firm's artistry in six inspiring residential projects, including prefabricated high-performance solutions that are proving to be instrumental in changing the way the industry models, constructs and delivers housing.

 Presenter: